-In a cash flow analysis, DBRS determines the present value of the loan portfolio assuming all loans are paid on time (no-loss scenario).
+Using a cash-flow model, DBRS determines the present value of the loan portfolio assuming all loans are paid on time (no-loss scenario).
 DBRS thus considers the portfolio target yield, which is typically the initial weighted-average interest rate of the loans.
-In terms of loan principal payments, DBRS analyses the loans' scheduled principal payments as well as an expected portfolio constant prepayment rate (CPR).
+In terms of loan principal payments, DBRS models the loans' scheduled principal payments as well as an expected portfolio constant prepayment rate (CPR).
 As a cash outflow, the rating agency considers servicing costs.
 The discount rate used to determine the present value is the loan portfolio target yield, which is typically the initial weighted-average interest rate of the loans.
-Considering that the discount rate is equal to the portfolio interest payments used in the cash flow analysis, the loan portfolio's present value in the no-loss scenario is close to par, depending on the level of servicing costs.
+Considering that the discount rate is equal to the portfolio interest payments used in the cash-flow model, the loan portfolio's present value in the no-loss scenario is close to par, depending on the level of servicing costs.